Giovanni Muscedere: Bandidos national president

-The Bandidos Toronto chapter lacked a clubhouse, and for a time in 2003-2004 Muscedere used as their clubhouse the basement of a Greek restaurant, which George Kriarakis had been able to rent..
-The Bandidos lost their clubhouse when the Toronto chapter president, Frank Salerno, had a meal in the restaurant and left without paying for it..
-Muscedere had Michael Trotta rent out as the Bandidos clubhouse a property on Jefferson Avenue in Liberty Village in Toronto in January 2005.
+The Bandidos Toronto chapter lacked a clubhouse, and for a time in 2003 and 2004, Muscedere used as their clubhouse the basement of a Greek restaurant, which George Kriarakis had been able to rent.
+The Bandidos lost their clubhouse when the Toronto chapter president, Frank Salerno, had a meal in the restaurant and left without paying for it.
+Muscedere had Michael "Little Mikey" Trotta rent out as the Bandidos clubhouse a property on Jefferson Avenue in Liberty Village in Toronto in January 2005.
 In March 2005, the landlord refused Trotta's rent cheque and offered to refund the first and last months' rent if the Bandidos were to disband their clubhouse immediately.
 By April 2005, Muscedere was holding his Bandidos meetings at a farm in Stouffville or in the Oriental Taste Restaurant, whose dining room Muscedere would rent for a few hours every Sunday afternoon.